alterakey/trueseeing/README.md

 ### With pip

-Alternatively, you can install it with pip as follows.
-This might be useful for extensions, as it allows us the greatest freedom.
+Alternatively, you can install our package with pip as follows.
+This form of installation might be useful for extensions, as it grants them the greatest freedom.
 Just remember you need a JRE and Android SDK (optionally; to mess with devices):

 	$ pip install --user trueseeing
 	$ trueseeing